wuyilingwei/Vault/README.md

 username:admin password:123456

-This demo environment (AetherVault Demo) is for feature demonstration and technical exchange purposes only.

-Data Disclosure: Since the login credentials are publicly available, please do not upload any data involving personal privacy, production environment keys, or sensitive commercial information.
-Any data uploaded by any user can be viewed by other visitors.

-Data Persistence: Although currently configured to "not automatically delete data," this environment serves as an unstable demo node, and the author reserves the right to clear the database, reset the configuration, or stop the service at any time without prior notice.
+Disclaimer: This environment is for AetherVault feature demonstration purposes only.
+Because login credentials are publicly available, uploading any real sensitive data (such as production environment keys, personal privacy information, etc.) is strictly prohibited.
+All data is publicly visible, and the author reserves the right to delete the database at any time without prior notice.
+By using this demo, you agree that the author will not be held legally responsible for any data loss or disclosure.
 </details>

 ---